BinaryMuse/rforce-wrapper/README.md

 rforce-wrapper
 ==============

-RForce-wrapper creates a wrapper around RForce to make it easier to use.
+RForce-wrapper creates a concrete wrapper around RForce to make it more clear and easier to use.
+It currently supports **version 21.0** of the Salesforce Web Services API.

 [RForce](https://github.com/undees/rforce) is a great binding to the Salesforce Web Services API.
 RForce transparently turns method calls into